Chemistry, Associate in Science for UC Transfer

 The Associate Degree for UC Transfer has the goal of creating a Transfer Pathway for students to transfer into the University of California system to complete a bachelor’s degree.
 The Pathway provides a clear roadmap and preparation for UC’s most sought-after majors, comprising a single set of courses to take for completion of lower-division major requirements that transfers to any of the nine UC undergraduate campuses.

-The Transfer Pathway program permits students to defer for completion after transfer four courses in the IGETC pattern (two in Area 3 Arts and Humanities, and two in Area 4 Social and Behavioral Sciences).
+The Transfer Pathway program permits students to defer for completion after transfer two courses in the Cal-GETC pattern (one in Area 3 Arts and Humanities, and one in Area 4 Social and Behavioral Sciences).
 Admission to the University of California is competitive; successful completion of the Associate Degree for UC Transfer does not guarantee acceptance to a UC campus.

 The following Associate Degree for UC Transfer requirements must be completed to earn the degree: